-Using microfluidics techniques combined with optical diagnosis, we aim at exploring multiphase flow dynamics at various scales in energy and environmental-related applications.
-Two specific examples are
+Using microfluidic techniques combined with optical diagnosis, we aim at exploring multiphase flow dynamics at various scales in energy and environmental-related applications.
+Specific examples are

 Measurements of accurate CO2 diffusivity to water are important to predict CO2 storage capacity as well as to secure safe/permanent storage strategies into geological saline formations.
 Images below are representatives of experimental setups and corresponding results.